ayoung-burnsmcd/components-browser-reload/README.md

 Change the `value` at `line 12` of `components/test/test.py` to any value other than `foo` and refresh the browser to see the update.

-If you remove the comments at `lines 39 & 52` of `example/settings.py` and `line 23` of `example/urls.py` you will enable django-browser-reload.
+To enable django-browser-reload, stop the server, remove the comments at `lines 39 & 52` of `example/settings.py` and `line 23` of `example/urls.py`, restart the server.

 If you try and change the value in `components/test/test.py` it will not update on browser refresh any longer.
 Stopping and starting the server is the only way to get the updates out of the `test.py` file.